How do I find off-campus housing and a roommate?

 The Oakland campus is located at 5212 Broadway, Oakland, CA 94618 and the San Francisco campus is located at 1111 8th Street, San Francisco CA 94107-2247.

-The San Francisco campus is located in the lower Potrero Hill district (close to the design district).
-Nearby neighborhoods include SOMA (south of Market area), the Mission, and Bernal Heights.
-San Francisco's public transportation system is easily accessible from many districts, so living farther away from the San Francisco campus is less of a problem.
+The San Francisco campus is located in the lower Potrero Hill neighborhood (close to the design district).
+Nearby neighborhoods include SOMA (South of Market), the Mission, and Bernal Heights.
+San Francisco's public transportation system conveniently connects all neighborhoods to the campus.

 What's a lease?